“I AM NOT WHAT HAPPENED TO ME. I AM WHO I CHOOSE TO BECOME.”

 Singapore Psychological Society, Full Member

-After years in the events and entertainment industry, I decided to pursue my love for psychology to help alleviate human distress.
+After years in the events and entertainment industry, I decided to pursue my love for psychology.

 In 2013, I started as a counsellor at a residential home for children and youths, whose trust first taught me how to enter my clients' world.
 Later, my doctoral clinical training (1500 practica hours) allowed me the privilege of journeying with clients in a wide range of settings including the Singapore Armed Forces, National University Hospital, and James Cook University.
 Post-graduation, my firm belief that mental health care should be accessible to all led me to work primarily in the community, with individuals and couples.

 I also enjoy contributing to the ever-growing body of psychology research that continues to shed light into the whys and hows of psychological conditions.
 My doctoral dissertation focused on the origins and maintaining mechanisms of depression, which I presented at the Australian Association for CBT conference held in Adelaide, October 2019.
 You can find more of my research here.